daneden/daneden.me/_posts/2014-02-04-emergency-mode.markdown

 Tapping the prompt reveals a series of actions and information about the device’s owner, contextual information (what’s the number for the local emergency services?
 It’s not 911 in Paris, for instance), emergency contacts, allergies and other medical information.
 These details may also be sent directly to the emergency services on demand or on placing a call, if the technology were developed to support something like that.

-{% image alignright /uploads/2014/02/emergency-mode-detail.png %}
+{% picture 2014/02/emergency-mode-detail.png class="alignright" %}

 The device could also send extra information automatically to the emergency services; rough details of the events leading up to the accident, such as locations, traveling speed, etc. This information, as well as current location, may also be submitted automatically by the device as a distress signal in case no one is able or around to find the device and supply the information automatically.